Jose01000111/Docker-Based-Splunk-SOC-Lab-/README.md

 I created a sample log on my Windows endpoint to simulate real logs.
 This helped me practice ingestion and understand how endpoints feed data into Splunk.

 - Windows endpoint Documents folder
 - Sample log file with multiple test lines
-- Logs copied into Docker container for ingestion
-- Simulated real SOC environment with endpoint data

 ---